bcgov/DITP-DevOps/docs/bc-registries-audit-notification-workflow.md

 ./manage -p bc -e prod deleteTopic BC0441779
 ./manage -e prod requeueOrganization 0441779
 ./manage -e prod queueOrganization 1383101
+./manage -e test runPipeline
 ```

 In this example, the corporation registration date and corporation name mis-match represents that there is data mis-match between Orgbook and BC Reg.
-In order to fix the data issue, the topic needs to be deleted in OrgBook, and must be requeued from BC Registries so the data issue is fixed.
+In order to fix the data issue, the topic needs to be deleted in OrgBook, and must be requeued from BC Registries so that the data issue is fixed.

 The first line and third line represents the status of corporation "BC0111208" in OrgBook is incorrect and must be deleted and re-processed.